harding/scaling-book/x.payment_batching/payment_batching.md

 sending of their payment, you also delay when it's confirmed (all other things being equal, such as feerates).

-To mitigate the problem of delayed gratification, you may allow the user to choose between an immediate payment and a delayed payment with a different fee provided for each option.
+To mitigate the problem of delays, you may allow the user to choose between an immediate payment and a delayed payment with a different fee provided for each option.
 For example:

     [X] Free withdrawal (payment sent within 6 hours) [ ] Immediate withdrawal (withdrawal fee 0.123 mBTC)

-## Reduced privacy
+### Reduced privacy

-A second problem with payment batching is that it can make users feel like they have less privacy.
+A second concern with payment batching is that it can make users feel like they have less privacy.
 Every user you pay in the same transaction can reasonably assume that everyone else receiving an output from that transaction is being paid by you.
 If you had sent separate